Convertible

 A convertible or cabriolet (/ˌkæbriəʊˈleɪ/) is a passenger car that can be driven with or without a roof in place.
 The methods of retracting and storing the roof vary across eras and manufacturers.

-A convertible car's design allows an open-air driving experience, with the ability to provide a roof when required.
+A convertible car's design allows an open-air driving experience and can provide a roof when required.
 A potential drawback of convertibles is their reduced structural rigidity (requiring significant engineering and modification to counteract the side effects of almost completely removing a car's roof).

-The majority of convertible roofs are of a folding construction framework with the actual top made from cloth or other fabric.
+Most convertible roofs are of a folding construction, with the actual top made of cloth or other fabric.
 Other types of convertible roofs include retractable hardtops (often constructed from metal or plastic) and detachable hardtops (where a metal or plastic roof is manually removed and often stored in the trunk).

 Terminology

-Other terms for convertibles include cabriolet, cabrio, drop top, drophead coupé, open two-seater, open top, rag top, soft top, spider, and spyder, although companies use many of these terms interchangeably.
-Thus, nomenclatural consistency is rare.
+Other terms for convertible cars include cabriolet, cabrio, drop-top, drophead coupé, open two-seater, open-top, ragtop, soft-top, spider, and spyder, although automakers often use these labels interchangeably depending on the market and different times.
+Thus, nomenclatural consistency is rare and many people now use these terms interchangeably.
 The term cabriolet originated from a carriage cabriolet: "a light, two-wheeled, one-horse carriage with a folding top, capable of seating two persons"; however, the term is also used to describe other convertibles.

 In the United Kingdom, the historical term for a two-door convertible is drophead coupe, and a four-door convertible was called an all-weather tourer.